creitz/CRDropdownAlert/README.md

-class var defaultMessage: String class var defaultAnimationDuration: Double class var defaultDuration: Double class var defaultHeight: CGFloat class var defaultTitleFont: UIFont class var defaultMessageFont: UIFont class var defaultFontSize: CGFloat
+class var defaultMessage: String class var defaultAnimationDuration: Double class var defaultDuration: Double class var defaultTitleFont: UIFont class var defaultMessageFont: UIFont class var defaultFontSize: CGFloat
 ```

 DropdownAlert claims that the size of the alert will be always be greater than or equal to the size of your content, but I've found that to not always be the case.
 CRDropdownAlert fixes this by allowing message line wrapping.
 Some default layout improvements have also been made, including spacing, borders, and bolding.

 To customize a particular attribute: